gerland-group/brazier_press/README.md

 - `summary/bent_angles.dat`: Imposed bent angles for each step.
 - `summary/output.dat`: Summary of mechanical, geometrical, and simulation parameters employed.
 - `lids/*.dat`: The files in this folder indicate the edges, triangles, and vertices that belong to the right or left lid of the tube.

+For any question, comment or problem, please write me to ceslopast_AT_gmail_com